shreyas-debug/LiveBid-Auction-Platform/README.md

 - **Real-time Bidding**: Utilizes SignalR and WebSockets to push new bids to all clients instantly.
 - **Secure Authentication**: Full user registration and login system built with ASP.NET Core Identity.
 - **Protected API**: Uses JWT (JSON Web Tokens) for stateless, secure API endpoints.
-- **Auction & Bid Management**: Full CRUD (Create, Read, Update) functionality for auctions and bids.
+- **Auction & Bid Management**: Full CRUD (Create, Read, Update) functionality for auctions and bids, plus automatic “sold out” detection that announces the winning bidder once an auction ends.
 - **Bid Validation**: Backend logic ensures bids are valid (e.g., must be higher than the current price).
+- **Post-Auction Lockdown**: Finished auctions are locked server-side; late bids are rejected with a friendly error.
+- **Automatic Database Seeding**: On first boot the API seeds sample auctions as well as an admin account (configurable via `SeedAdmin` settings) so the app is usable instantly in new environments.
 - **Global State Management**: Uses React Context to manage user authentication and the SignalR connection across the frontend application.
 - **Automatic Token Handling**: A secure axios interceptor automatically attaches the JWT to all protected API requests.